gloinul/draft-westerlund-tsvwg-sctp-dtls-chunk/draft-westerlund-tsvwg-sctp-dtls-chunk.md

 DTLS/SCTP, and SCTP-AUTH only.

-The responder selects one or possibly more of compatible security solutions that can be used simultanously and include them in the response (INIT-ACK).
+The responder selects one or possibly more of compatible security solutions that can be used simultaneously and include them in the response (INIT-ACK).
 If DTLS 1.3 chunks was selected the initiator will later send the PVALID chunk indicating all the offered solutions.
 This to prevent downgrade attacks where sent solution have